koh-gt/ferrite-core/README.md

 ### Pseudonymous -
 Nobody knows who owns the mined coins, nor who sent the coins.
 Unless you identify as the owner of the public address, you maintain anonymity.
-By Implementing Litecoin's MWEB after height 150,000 transactions can be made private and confidential at a time where exchanges are mandating strict KYC and AML measures.
+With Litecoin's MWEB implementation on Ferrite transactions can be made private and confidential at a time where exchanges are mandating strict KYC and AML measures. (active as of height 150,000 on 6 Jul 2023)

 ### Scrypt Algorithm -
 Reuse obsolete Litecoin, Dogecoin and Ethereum / Classic miners to mine Ferrite.
 Originally designed to be ASIC resistant.